rahmanfadhil/bookstore-api/README.md

 # node-bookstore-api (BETA)

-Bookstore web api with nodejs and express
+Bookstore web api with nodejs, express, and mongodb

 This API is hosted on heroku [https://node-bookstore-api.herokuapp.com/](https://node-bookstore-api.herokuapp.com/)